“Take Back Rewilding” Prologue

 I am a newcomer to the rewilding movement, and of course I don’t claim to offer the final word on it.
 I expect and welcome contrary views on the projects and traditions that I will criticise – especially from those who agree with the starting point of the basic moral intuitions as sketched above.
 I mean only to open the door to conversations that need to be had: to fail to acknowledge the semantic ambiguity in ‘rewilding’ is to ignore substantive disagreements in ecology, ethics, and practice that correspond to this divergence in meaning.

 Most of the content of the “Take Back Rewilding” series is drawn from writings previously published on my website.
-The next post in this series will be published in Rewilding Earth next week.
+Read the next post in this series: “Take Back Rewilding: ‘Rewilding’ Ambiguity.”